 If you need money sooner than later, for whatever reason in life I believe it should not be in equities.

 - Any money needed in the next 1-2 years, keep in cash.
 (No stocks or equities whatsoever.)

 - Any money needed in years’ 3-5, consider some bonds or GICs (for stability when equities tank).

-- Any money needed in 5+ years, then I could consider mostly if not all equities for growth.
+- Any money needed in 5+ years, then potentially mostly equities although there are risks.

-Back to you and the RESPs, I think you should consider dialing down the risk for the one child that is about 4-years away.
+Back to you and the RESPs, I think you should consider dialing down the risk for the one child that is about 4-5 years away from accessing RESP assets.
 Equities could tank and the value of the RESPs (if heavily in stocks) could tank too leaving little time to recover before the money is accessed.

 You might want to check this out: 4 things to get right when tapping RESP savings.

 Point #2 in that article is all about dialing down risk.